dalaing/blog/content/community/authentic-relating.md

 published: 2020-20-25
 ---

-The idea is to have a bunch of Zoom calls scheduled so that people from the community can drop it any time and chat with each other.
+The idea is to have a of Zoom call scheduled so that people from the community can drop it any time and chat with each other.

-I'll start with one call.

 If it gets crowded and I'm in the room, I should be able to press some buttons and set up some breakout rooms for smaller, more manageable conversations.